- December 1, 2018

 Step 3: Breathe

 Now, take a deep breath.
 See if you can count to five as you inhale and extend the exhale for as long as possible.
 See if you can breathe into the tension you feel.
 Repeat 1-4 times.

 Step 4: Reframe

 Now turn your attention back to the person.
 Rather than continue down the path of suffering, wish them well with as much intention and authenticity as you can.
 The more you do this, the easier it will get.

 You can use the Buddhist practice of loving-kindness and say, “May you be happy.
 May you be healthy.
 May you be free from suffering.
 May you live your life with ease.”

 You can use a simple mantra like the Big Book of Alcoholics Anonymous offers, “I wish you health, happiness, and prosperity.”

 Then there is the Hawaiian prayer, Ho’Oponopono, “I’m sorry.
 Please forgive me.
 Thank you.
 I love you.”
-Even if they have hurt you, this prayer can be a powerful tool.
+This prayer can be a powerful tool even if they have hurt you.

-Do this every single time you think of them as you prepare to see or talk to them.
+Do this whenever you think of them as you prepare to see or talk to them.
 Look at this work like tending to a garden.
 Every time you think resentful or unkind thoughts, you are watering the weeds.
 Stepping into the practice of forgiving by becoming present and extending love feeds the seeds of radiant blooms and abundant fruit.
 You can tend to the weeds, and they will grow.
-Or begin to cultivate a beautiful, bountiful garden nourished with conscious love.
+Or you can begin to cultivate a beautiful, bountiful garden nourished with conscious love.